Little Bit Recipes

 Serving suggestions

 This recipe for pork steaks in oven is perfect for a simple weeknight dinner.
 For a complete meal, add scalloped potatoes and a green salad.
+A side of small-batch buttermilk biscuits is always a welcome addition too.

 For a classic pork steak dinner, serve the steaks with mashed potatoes and baked cabbage wedges.
 The potatoes can be flavored with garlic and butter, and the cabbage can be cooked with some bacon for extra flavor.